gulzarsingh12/k8s-prep-notes/core-concepts.md

 It is an agent running on each node. it will periodicaally fetch status from api server and run the containers based on the informartion. it will also give back the information on the status and health o the cluster.

 ### Kube-proxy
 A pod can be scheuled on any worker node.
 So how to enable communication between containers/pods across the nodes?
-Kube proxy does this. it will define the rules etc to ensure this.
+Kube proxy does this. it will define the network rules to ensure this.

 ## CRE(Container runtime Interface. e.g.Docker, ContainerD or rkt)
 This is required to run the controlplane(components deployed as containers) and user workload on worker nodes.